akirak/counsel-org-clock/README.md

 ## Installation

-This package is not yet available on MELPA.
-Use Quelpa or something to install the package from this repository.
+This package is available on MELPA as `counsel-org-clock`.

 ## Usage